alexanderluna/alexanderluna.github.io/_posts/unix/2020-12-08-learning-git.md

 # create a readme.md file
 touch README.md

+## visualize current changes
+git status

-# tell git to add the file
+# tell git to add the README.md
 git add README.md

 # commit our change with a message to remind us what the change did